IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### next
 A link from a page resource to the next page resource that follows it in order.
-The resource _SHOULD_ be referenced by just its URI (from `id`) but _MAY_ also have more information associated with it as an object.
+The page resource _MUST_ be referenced as an object with at least `id` and `type` properties.

- * A collection _MAY_ have exactly one collection as its next page.
+ * A Collection _MAY_ have exactly one Collection as its next page.
- * An annotation list _MAY_ have exactly one annotation list as its next page.
+ * An AnnotationPage _MAY_ have exactly one AnnotationPage as its next page.
  * Other resource types _MUST NOT_ have next pages.

 ``` json-doc